lwjglgamedev/lwjglbook-bookcontents/chapter-10/chapter-10.md

         );

         glfwSetCharCallback(window.getWindowHandle(), (handle, c) -> {
-            ImGuiIO io = ImGui.getIO();
             if (!io.getWantCaptureKeyboard()) {
                 return;
             }
             io.addInputCharacter(c);
         });
+    }
     ...
 }
 ```
-First we need to setup a GLFW key callback which first calls `Window` key call back to handle exit key events to close the window.
+First we need to setup Imgui key map which translates some GLFW key codes to the ones used by Imgui to properly handle special key events for some components (such as key widgets, etc.).
+After that we need to setup a GLFW key callback which first calls `Window` key call back to handle exit key events to close the window.
 After that, we set up the state of Imgui according to key pressed or released events.
 Finally, we need to setup a char call back so text input widgets can process those events.

 Let's view the `render` method now: